bizarf/odin-signup-form/README.md

 # odin-signup-form
-A sign-up form created using HTML and CSS for The Odin Project.
+This is a project for The Odin Project.
+The goal is to create a sign-up form using HTML and CSS.